 Owning a house creates equity, rent does not, pretty simple right?
 Unfortunately, no. Equity is not a measure of value as much as a percentage of whatever the value will be when liquidated.
 When you pay off a house fully your equity is 100% of the current value of the house.
 In other words, equity is pointless unless sold.
 If a house is sold it is not your home but an asset.
 Therefore, what is your home cannot be you asset.

 Before anyone asks, I know that there are equity loans out there is which seems like you are just dipping into the equity.
 That is not what it is like at all.
 Instead, you are pulling out a loan in which the lender can use your house as collateral.
-There is a good reason many of these are called “second mortgages” because they are mortgages, not use of equity.
+There is a good reason many of these are called “second mortgages” because they are mortgages, not equity withdrawals.
 If your home is going to be purely for ownership, you can only use your house for collateral, that does not make it an asset.
 If you do want to sell the house as an asset, you must work towards trying to increase the value of the house and you would be surprised at the common ways people lower the value of their homes.

 I will still include equity in a separate analysis, for those interested in buying a house purely for investment, also there is an interesting conclusion.

 It does not matter if you use a home equity loan or HELOC, you could lose your house if you default.
 The debt must be paid in full if you sell the home.
 Also there are fees.
 In other words, you will have to either lose your home or some money to pull out a loan.
 This is not an asset.

 I have previously established some advantages with renting and owning.
 But there are two great advantages of owning and two with renting that play key roles in my calculation.